History of the Jews in Thessaloniki: Early settlement

 Some scholars believed that Paul of Tarsus' First Epistle to the Thessalonians mentions Hellenized Jews in the city about 52 CE.
 This is based on certain interpretation of 1 Thessalonians 2:14 "For you, brethren, became imitators of the churches of God which are in Judea in Christ Jesus.
 For you also suffered the same things from your own countrymen, just as they did from the Judeans."
 (NKJV).
 Others believe that this Christian community consisted only of gentiles (pagans) and others that Jews were a small minority in that church of Thessalonike.
-The Greek word for "your own countrymen" in the original text is "συμφυλέται" (of the same tribe/race/nation).
+The Greek word for "your own countrymen" in the original text is "συμφυλέται" (symphyletai, "of the same phyle[tribe/race/nation]").
 The interpretation of "συμφυλέται" as "Jews" is debated by many scholars.
 Also, there is no firm archaeological and other written evidence for the existence of a Jewish community in Thessaloniki during the 1st half of the 1st century AD.
 However, the existence of such a community is considered as very likely, even if its character is not known.
 Researchers have not determined yet where the first Jews lived in the city.

 In 1170, Benjamin of Tudela reported that there were 500 Jews in Thessaloniki.
 In the following centuries, the native Romaniote community was joined by some Italian and Ashkenazi Jews.
 A small Jewish population lived here during the Byzantine period, but it left virtually no trace in documents or archeological artifacts.